section-engineering-education/engineering-education/content/articles/dockerized-prisma-postgres-api/index.md

 #### Set up a Node.js TypeScript environment
 Let's now dive in and configure a basic Prisma and PostgreSQL API.

-First, you need to install the necessary packages that will allow you to run TypeScript code and create a web server.
+You will need to install the necessary packages that will allow you to run TypeScript code and create a web server.
 Go ahead and install the following packages:

 - `typescript` - This package allows you to write [TypeScript](https://www.npmjs.com/package/typescript) code in a Node.js application.
 It adds static typing, type checking, and other features that help you scale-up large-scale JavaScript applications.